 Are you craving juicy meatballs?
 Then this quick and easy recipe for pan-fried Italian meatballs is perfect for you.
 They’re a delicious combination of ground meat, herbs, and spices, perfectly golden brown on the outside and incredibly juicy inside.

 Italian meatball ingredients

 - Ground beef – I use grass-fed ground beef with a fat content of 18%.
 You can substitute the beef mince with 50% pork and 50% beef or use ground beef with a higher fat content as well.
-Leaner ground beef dries out easily and the meatballs can get very firm as supposed to juicy.
+Leaner ground beef dries out easily and the meatballs can get very firm as opposed to juicy.

 - Breadcrumbs – You can make breadcrumbs with a slice of stale bread but I typically use store-bought ones.
 I recommend wholemeal breadcrumbs for this recipe but you can also use white breadcrumbs.
 Don’t use panko.

 - Milk – Full-fat milk works well but you can use lower-fat milk too.